Iraq snapshot - March 14, 2012

 throat?

 Last night, Turkey launched another wave of air strikes on northern Iraq.
 Reuters notes Turkish Col Hussein Tamr states the assault -- supposedly targeting the PKK -- lasted over "an hour."
 Yesterday David Petraeus, the Director of the CIA, was visiting Turkey and speaking with Prime Minister Recep Tayyip Erdogan.
 RTT reports that they discussed "escalating sectarian strife in Iraq."
-Press TV tries to cover it and opens with:
+Press TV tries to cover it and opens with: The director of the US Central Intelligence Agency (CIA), David Petraeus, has expressed concerns about the possible trial of Iraqi Vice President Tareq al-Hashemi on charges of involvement in terrorist activities.

 Al Sabaah reports